Anacondas: Trail of Blood (2009) by Don E. Fauntleroy

 This one was a decent if decidedly lacking sequel.
 There's still some rather good stuff here in dealing with the tactics of the snake as the last half is rather full of snake encounters featuring a lot of clever getaways which makes the scenes more enjoyable due to that, with the flower-scent-on-the-clothes trick is rather cool and unique and the several different ways of attracting the snake after different members of the group are really nice.
 Even just normal defensive tactics such as the traps around the safe-house and the gas-tank bomb make for some great moments spread throughout the film.

-There's also some rather fun action scenes in here which are the confrontations with the snake.
-The opening in the mine is one of the better scenes in the film which has a lot going for it in the rather claustrophobic surroundings of the area with the inherent tension, the action in the chasing through the different tunnels and the way it works the different escapes makes it really good, while the chase through the woods after the snake breaks through the camp is really good from the snapping twigs and off-screen noises of the snake breaking through the branches to the need for a hiding spot and really adds some nice action into the mix.
-There's also the fun to be had with the finale where the film mixes in a spectacular chase concept with the snake going after the fleeing car while a big brawl rages on the outside leading to a fun, exciting and really enjoyable scene.
+There are also some rather fun action scenes in here which are the confrontations with the snake.
+The opening in the mine is one of the better scenes in the film which has a lot going for it in the rather claustrophobic surroundings of the area with the inherent tension, the action in the chasing through the different tunnels, and the way it works the different escapes makes it really good, while the chase through the woods after the snake breaks through the camp is really good from the snapping twigs and off-screen noises of the snake breaking through the branches to the need for a hiding spot and really adds some nice action into the mix.
+There's also the fun to be had with the finale where the film mixes in a spectacular chase concept with the snake going after the fleeing car while a big brawl rages on the outside leading to a fun, exciting, and really enjoyable scene.
 The last plus here is the film's blood and gore, even though there was a couple of things here that didn't work too well.

 Overview:***.5/5

 Much like the previous effort in the franchise, this one manages to feature enough cheesy action and silly effects that can look awful but are appropriate for the kind of film this is.
-Give this a look if you're into these kind of silly, cheesy creature features, the previous films in the franchise or the channel's output, while those who are completely turned off by any of these factors will have no interest in this one.
+Give this a look if you're into these kinds of silly, cheesy creature features, the previous films in the franchise, or the channel's output, while those who are completely turned off by any of these factors will have no interest in this one.

 Comments